bacalhau-project/bacalhau/docs/examples/model-inference/Openai-Whisper/index.md

 We will transcribe the moon landing video, which can be found here: https://www.nasa.gov/multimedia/hd/apollo11_hdpage.html

-Since the downloaded video is in mov format we convert the video to mp4 format, and then upload it to our public storage in this case IPFS.
+Since the downloaded video is in mov format we convert the video to mp4 format and then upload it to our public storage in this case IPFS.
 We will be using [NFT.Storage](https://nft.storage/) (Recommended Option).
 To upload your dataset using [NFTup](https://nft.storage/docs/how-to/nftup/)  just drag and drop your directory it will upload it to IPFS

 After the dataset has been uploaded, copy the CID:

 `bafybeielf6z4cd2nuey5arckect5bjmelhouvn5rhbjlvpvhp7erkrc4nu`

 To submit a job, run the following Bacalhau command: